piguelmon/cards/README.md

 $ heroku open
 ```

-The page is hosted at `https://cah-node.herokuapp.com`
+The page is hosted at `https://cartascontrapeople.herokuapp.com`

+### Project made for fun